AsBuiltReport/AsBuiltReport.VMware.vROps/README.md

 ### Required Privileges

-To generate a VMware vROps report, a user account with Read-Only rights to all objects within vROps.
-Ideally a Local User Account is used.
+To generate a VMware vROps report, a user account with Read-Only rights to all objects within vROps is required.
+Ideally, a Local User Account is used.

 ## Configuration
 The vROps As Built Report utilises a JSON file to allow configuration of report information, options, detail and healthchecks.